Guidance to having pets in your home

 Permission will not normally be refused for those requiring an assistance dog; further guidance on such requests is provided below.

-Leases Holders (including Shared Ownership) & properties sold under Right to Buy and Right to Acquire
+Leaseholders (including shared ownership) and properties sold under Right to Buy and Right to Acquire

-Leaseholders must check their lease and seek permission from Grand Union Housing Group prior to homing a pet.
+Leaseholders must check their lease and seek our permission prior to homing a pet.
 In all cases, staff should refer to the terms and conditions of the lease in order to determine whether procedure should be applied.

 The pet guidance has been written to help with information regarding the expectations around customer pet ownership in their properties.